takamaruocha/TranAP/README.md

 anomalous training data.

 ## 2. Code Description
-- main_TranAP.py: The main file.
+- main_TranAP.py: Main file.
 You can set all parameters.
-- evap_TranAP.py: The evaluation file.
+- evap_TranAP.py: Evaluation file.
 You can select the trained model from folder `checkpoints/`
-- exp: The training and evaluation folder of TranAP.
+- exp: Training and evaluation folder of TranAP.
-- models: The definition folder of TranAP.
+- models: Definition folder of TranAP.
-- data: The pre-processing folder for datasets.
+- data: Pre-processing folder for datasets.
-- datasets: The dataset folder.
+- datasets: Dataset folder.
-- src: The evaluation metrics folder.
+- src: Evaluation metrics folder.
-- utilities: The other functions folder for training TranAP.
+- utilities: Other functions folder for training TranAP.
-- checkpoints: The save folder for trained models.
+- checkpoints: Save folder for trained models.

 ## 3. Dataset
 We use SWaT, PSM, SMD, SMAP, NIPS-TIS-GECCO datasets.